Chesterkxng/alx-system_engineering-devops/0x01-shell_permissions/README.md

 : a script that changes owner and a group owner of a symbolic link 102-if-only
-: a script that changes owners on conditions
+: a script that changes owners on conditions 103-Stars-wars
+: a script that play a video in terminal